cedar-team/snapshot-queries/README.md

 # snapshot-queries
 Snapshot SQL executed via Django and SqlAlchemy ORM queries.
-This is useful for viewing the underlying SQL that the Django ORM is executing.
+This is useful for viewing the underlying SQL that the ORM is executing.
 In addition, it's useful for performance.
 It makes N+1 queries and other query issues easy to identify.
-If added to a test, code reviewers can see the exact SQL that is added.
+In addition, if added to a test, code reviewers can see the exact SQL that is added.

 ## snapshot_queries